Senegal’s ‘best student’ disappeared in France. She didn’t run away, mother says.

 On the last evening they chatted, her mother said, Diary sounded excited.
 Classes were to resume the next morning.

-She’d spent much of her holiday break in her dorm room, reading books and ordering hamburgers.
+She had spent much of her holiday break in her dorm room, reading books and ordering hamburgers.
 Diary isn’t one to go out much, Binta said.
 The coronavirus pandemic made socializing even less appealing.

 New Year’s Eve was the exception.
-Diary traveled to Toulouse to visit family friends, a mother and a daughter.
+Diary traveled to Toulouse, France, to visit family friends, a mother and a daughter.
 They mostly sat around and caught up, Binta said.

 Her mother recalled Diary sounding perfectly normal while describing the reunion.
 Upbeat.
 Nonchalant.
 She said she was back in her dorm room, preparing for the school day.
 (Investigators confirmed that she had keyed in.)